Inedo/inedo-docs/Content/proget/sca/policies.md

 When importing a policy backup, ProGet will overwrite existing policies or create ones if they don't exist.
 Importing does not impact vulnerability assessments or any associated policy.
 :::

+## OSS Metadata Updating & Caching

+*OSS Metadata Updating & Caching is a ProGet 2025 preview feature.
+Only NuGet and npm packages are currently supported, but we'd be happy to add another feed type if you're interested in trying this feature.*

+ProGet can cache and update metadata for open source packages you're using from public repositories like NuGet.org and npmjs.org.
+This helps you ensure the packages you're using haven't been deprecated, unlisted, or are outdated.

+This is a ProGet Enterprise feature, but you can still configure and use OSS metadata caches for evaluation purposes.

+### Enabling & Using Metadata Caching

+ProGet uses *metadata providers* to periodically query public repositories.
+These providers are disabled by default and can be enabled under Admin > OSS Metadata Caching.

+When enabled, ProGet will also maintain a cache of metadata from the repository.
+You can see recent items in the cache under each provider, which can help provide an insight of usage and query volume.

+### Compliance Analyzer Metadata Queries

+Most of metadata queries will occur during the nightly [Compliance Analyzer Scheduled Job](/docs/proget/administration/service#scheduled-jobs), which is responsible for checking packages in feeds and builds for compliance with the [Policy Rules](#compliance-rules) you've defined.

+#### Feed Packages

+For packages in feeds, ProGet will only query a metadata provider if the package originated from connector that shares a URL with the provider.
+This means that if you manually downloaded a package file from NuGet.org, and then manually uploaded it to a feed, then ProGet will not query for updated metadata.

+Once metadata has been retrieved from a provider, ProGet will update the package's deprecated, unlisted, and outdated status.
+This may trigger behavior changes in clients like Visual Studio or `npm` that consume these packages, or cause packages to become Noncompliant or Warn.

+ProGet also uses the package's last download date to determine how often to query the metadata provider.
+For packages downloaded within the past 7 days, the provide will be queried at most daily.
+Packages downloaded with 30 days will be queried no more than once a week, and all other packages are queried every fifteen days.

+#### Build Packages

+For packages in [active builds](/docs/proget/sca/builds), ProGet will only query a metadata provider if the package was not found in any feed.
+This may happen if your CI/build servers don't exclusively use ProGet Feeds or in certain ecosystems (like NuGet) that have "built-in" packages that are never downloaded.

+### Custom Metadata Providers

+Although metadata providers are designed to work with the official public repositories, (NuGet.org, npmjs.org, etc.), they can also be configured to connect to another repository.
+To create a custom metadata provider, first enable the default provider, edit it, and then click "create custom provider".

+We're not entirely sure what the use case would be (which is why creating them is a bit convoluted), but you may find it helpful to get deprecated, unlisted, or outdated package status from another repository.
+Please [let us know](https://forums.inedo.com/) if you find this feature useful, so that we can properly document and support it, as well as add authentication and other options .

 ## ProGet 2023 and Earlier
 Policies & Compliance Rules are a new feature for ProGet 2024 and replaced the download blocking rules for [licenses (archive.org)](https://web.archive.org/web/20231210172007/https://docs.inedo.com/docs/proget-sca-licenses) and [vulnerabilities (archive.org)](https://web.archive.org/web/20230927141932/https://docs.inedo.com/docs/proget-sca-vulnerabilities) in which you could implement similar functionality.